Guy Philippe: Career

-2000s
+2000s: Coup d'etat and political beginnings

 On 15 January 2000, Guy Philippe and his wife had a daughter named Aïsha.
 Following October 2000 accusations of participation in a coup plot and his subsequent removal from his post as police chief of Cap-Haïtien, Philippe fled to the Dominican Republic.
 While there he recruited ex-military and others forming a paramilitary organization, which was alleged to have received training from the U.S. Government.

 The Haitian government accused Philippe of masterminding a deadly attack on the Police Academy in July 2001 and of an attempted coup in December 2001.
 In July 2003, witnesses place him, together with Voltaire Jean-Batiste, leading a death squad operating in eastern Haiti just across the Dominican border.

 In February 2004, he returned from the Dominican Republic with his paramilitary group to join the 2004 Haitian coup d'état against president Jean-Bertrand Aristide.
 Five days after crossing back into Haiti and joining former militia leader Louis-Jodel Chamblain in announcing his support for anti-government forces, Philippe was given command of the rebel army.

 On 2 March 2004, Philippe and his paramilitaries retook control of the former Haitian Army headquarters across from the National Palace.
-Philippe declared to the international press that he himself was now in control of 90% of Haïti's armed forces.
+Philippe declared to the international press that he was now in control of 90% of Haiti's armed forces.
 In an address on Haitian Radio, Philippe declared, "The country is in my hands."
 He summoned twenty police commanders to meet with him the previous day and warned that if they failed to appear he would arrest them.

 That same day, Philippe announced he would arrest Haitian Prime Minister Yvon Neptune, who is a top official of Aristide's Lavalas party.
-As published at the time by Democracy Now!, quoting sources in Haïti: "Neptune's home was burned and looted and that he was being pursued by armed gangs.
+As published at the time by Democracy Now!, quoting sources in Haiti: "Neptune's home was burned and looted and that he was being pursued by armed gangs.
 People close to Neptune reported that he fears for his life.
 Local radio reported that Neptune was evacuated from his office by helicopter as Guy Philippe led a mob in a march to the office.
 Meanwhile, there are reports of regular execution-style killings on the Haitian seaside.".

 Early in 2005, Philippe's guerrilla group, the Front for National Reconstruction (FRN) which was involved in the coup of 2004 was officially transformed into a recognized political party.
 On 11 July 2005, Guy Philippe announced he would run for president for the FRN party.
-Philippe has been critical of the administration of the interim government, blaming them for the slow process of setting up registration centers throughout the country.
+Philippe has been critical of the administration of the interim government, blaming them for the slow process of setting up registration centers throughout Haiti.
 Early on he was considered a front runner for the 2006 Haitian general election but later fell behind the main contenders simply because he did not have the money required for a campaign.
 In spite of his international and local rebel backers and appealing to young Haitians to follow him, Philippe won less than 1% of the vote, demonstrating that he had failed to project his persona as a popular hero.